alshedivat/al-folio/_projects/1_project.markdown

 ---
 layout: page
-title: Differentially Private Obfuscation
+title: Differentially Private Location Obfuscation in Location-Based Services
-description: The goal of this project is to protect vehicle location privacy in location based services.
+description: The goal of this project is to protect vehicle location privacy in location based services (LBS).
 img: /assets/img/project1cover.JPG
 importance: 1
 ---